-Environmental design considerations drawn from the present archaeological study are discussed and three alternative comprehensive site maintenance and restoration plans are presented.
-Issues relevant to the development of an adjacent lot as a passive Historical Park, which, if completed, would provide foot access to the restored cemetery, are included in this discussion.

-The potential for additional archaeological research is recognized with respect to three study units: a burial vault feature and related contexts; the artifact burial cache feature; and the original cemetery surface.
-Based on findings derived from the 1993-4 archaeological testing program it is recommended that select contexts associated with the burial vault be excavated to determine the date, nature and extent of their disturbance and to document the elements and construction of this high-status Revolutionary Period mortuary feature of stackedstone architectural construction; contexts within the burial cache feature proceed to define and document its dimensions and contents; and a study unit be excavated focussed on the original cemetery surface to collect data relevant to an interpretation of the abandonment of the cemetery in the mid 19th century, determine the location of original burial markers and burials and gauge the practicality of complete surface accumulation clearing to restore the cemetery surface to its original elevation.
+Environmental site design considerations drawn from the present archaeological study are discussed and three alternative comprehensive site maintenance and restoration plans are presented.
+Issues are discussed relevant to the redevelopment of a lot adjacent to the cemetery as a passive Historical Park, which upon completion would provide foot access to the restored cemetery.
+Based on findings derived from the 1993-4 archaeological testing program it is recommended that the following work be undertaken: 1) a study unit be excavated focussed on select contexts associated with the burial vault to determine the date, nature and extent of their disturbance and to document the elements and construction of this high-status Revolutionary Period mortuary feature of stackedstone architectural construction; 2) a study unit be excavated focussed on the burial cache feature to define and document its dimensions and contents; 3) a study unit be excavated focussed on the original cemetery surface to collect data relevant to an interpretation of the abandonment of the cemetery in the mid-19th century, determine the characteristics and location of burial pits and original burial markers and gauge the practicality of clearing accumulate from the original cemetery surface to return the site to its original elevation; 4) the site survey be extended to include the adjacent lot to the south of the cemetery and an assessment of extant resources on that site be made.